 In order to encourage research and the implementation of innovation in its cyber security policies, the telecoms industry should invest in suitable technology, processes and people.
 To mitigate many security concerns, it is important to use Artificial Intelligence (AI) and Machine Learning (ML) to monitor traffic and to detect unusual activity in real time.

-Even if an attacker knows the user’s password, Multi-Factor Authentication (MFA) protects the user’s information and is therefore a critical component in any IT security configuration.
+Even if an attacker knows the user’s password, Multi-Factor Authentication (MFA) protects the user’s information.
+Therefore a critical component in any IT security configuration.
 MFA is more secure than signing in with a basic password since it connects with an account or device that is already associated with a user’s identity.

 Credential-stealing, malware-infected phishing efforts have become considerably more complex and harder to detect.
 Employee and subscriber training fosters a culture of cybersecurity awareness, which aids a telecom business in mitigating cyber threats that have been created by the weakest connections.
 Maintain vigilance and keep staff informed of the most recent fraud techniques.